Complex CNN CSI Enhancer for Integrated Sensing and Communications: Estimation of

-where $\bar v$ should be an extremely small value that can be used to decide whether there is a signal.
-Based on the maximum likelihood criterion, the estimate of $L$ is given by
+where $\bar v$ should be an extremely small positive value that can be used to decide whether there is a signal.
+Based on the maximum likelihood criterion, the estimate of $L$ is obtained as

 where $\varepsilon $ is a parameter to avoid the error caused by small noise.
 In this paper, we set $\varepsilon = 0.5$.